nekrut/BMMB554/hugo/content/post/topic4.md

 # Sequence alignment

 In the previous lecture we have seen the principle behind dynamic programming.
-This approach is extremely useful for comparing biological sequences, which is coincidentally one of the main point of this course.
+This approach is extremely useful for comparing biological sequences, which is coincidentally one of the main points of this course.
 This lecture explain how this is done.
 In writing this text I heavily relied on wonderful [course](http://www.langmead-lab.org/teaching-materials/) taught by Ben Langmead at Johns Hopkins.
 The cover image shows pairwise alignments for human, mouse, and dog *KIF3* locus from [Dubchak et al. 2000](http://genome.cshlp.org/content/10/9/1304.long).

 ## How different are two sequences?